dankahle/comp-dkModal/README.md

 # dk-modal

 An angular module for creating modal windows.
+The modal can be any size and placed anywhere on screen (center, viewport offset, target element offset).
+Dual purposed for general messages and data edit popups with separate css settings for each mode, say slower/darker for messages, faster/lighter for editing.

 ## Demo
 [http://dankahle.github.io/dk-modal/](http://dankahle.github.io/dk-modal/)

 ## Features
-* supports DOM element and angular templateUrl modals [go](#supports-dom)
+* supports DOM element and angular templateUrl modals
 * default template option, all you need to supply is body and  optional header/footer (ok/okcancel/yesno)
 * directive for auto-wiring element to trigger modal with all options as data attributes
 * config: width/height/position to make any size and place anywhere